BunnyEncoder20/Work_Github/Tech_2_Learn/Kopia.md

-Nice — below is a **detailed, copy-pasteable step-by-step guide** to turn your central PC into a Kopia **Repository Server** on Windows, and to connect Windows / Linux clients.
-I include exact commands, recommended best practices (TLS, firewall, running as a service), and the client steps you’ll need.
+Below is a **detailed, step-by-step guide** to turn your central PC into a Kopia **Repository Server** on Windows, and to connect Windows / Linux clients.
+I include exact commands, recommended best practices (TLS, running as a service), and the client steps you’ll need.
 I’ll also note the common gotchas.
 I’m citing Kopia docs and community guidance for the important commands and flags. ([kopia.io](https://kopia.io/docs/installation/?utm_source=chatgpt.com "Download & Installation"))

 ---